umtclskn/Android-Undo-Redo-Sample/README.md

      stack of Undo;
     }
     ```
-    We have two stack, they manages state transion between previous state or prior state.
+    We have two stack, they manages state transition between previous state or prior state.

 * UndoRedo class manages Caretaker class and triger the callback listener methods.